maxharlow/autocracy/README.md

 In either case, origin should be a directory of PDF files.
 Destination should be the name of a directory that will be created containing the results.

 By default, Autocracy will first attempt to extract any tagged-text from within the PDF files.
 If tagged-text is found, it is used instead of OCRing, which is much slower.
 To disable this use the `--force-ocr` flag.
+The `--preprocess` flag will do some processing to attempt to improve OCR quality.
 The language expected in the documents defaults to English, but can be specified by passing the `--language` flag one of the language codes [from this page](https://tesseract-ocr.github.io/tessdoc/Data-Files-in-different-versions.html).

 A directory named `.autocracy-cache` will be created to contain intermediate files.
 These can be used on subsequent invocations of Autocracy.
 You may wish to delete this directory though, as it can get quite large.